-Ear infection is a common disease to Beagles and almost all dog breeds.
+An ear infection is a common disease in Beagles and almost all dog breeds.
 This is a painful condition and Beagle Ear Infection requires urgent attention.

 The long and floppy ears of your Beagle are some of his most adorable looks.
 However, these floppy ears increase his ability to catch an ear infection, which isn’t so adorable.
 With such an infection, you won’t see him jump up and down or become activated by the sight of you.
 Rather, he will be curled in a corner, agonizing in pain.
-It is important that he gets treatment as soon as possible lest the condition worsens.
+He must get treatment as soon as possible lest the condition worsens.

 How can I see if my Beagle has Ear Infection?

-Take a hold of your Beagle’s head and smell the ears from the inside.
+Take hold of your Beagle’s head and smell the ears from the inside.
 You are likely to sense some pretty bad smell.
 Try flapping the ears, up and down.
-If you sense some powerful odor, that’s an indication that all is not well.
+If you feel some powerful odor, that’s an indication that all is not well.

 Also, take a look at the discharge from the beagle’s ears.
-Various types of discharge are an indication that the beagle has an ear infection.
-It could be of any color, including black, green and yellow, and tends to be very thick.
+Various types of release are an indication that the beagle has an ear infection.
+It could be of any color, The substance comes in various colors like black, green, and yellow, and is known to have a thick consistency.

 In summary, these symptoms should guide you in determining whether your Beagle has or doesn’t have an n ear infection:

 - Head shaking